-Bike kickstands (b) are intended to prevent your bike from falling over when it is parked.
+Bike kickstands (e) are intended to prevent your bike from falling over when it is parked.
 The kickstand should be chosen according to the kind of use that it will get.
+There are only a few SCOTT mountain bikes which allow the mounting of a kickstand.